Our operations are located in diverse landscapes that are home to a variety of plants and animals.

-Our reclamation planning and execution efforts focus on improving the landscape biodiversity outcomes so we can return to the natural diversity of plants and animals at the end of an operating area’s life.
-Guided by the mitigation hierarchy, a tool which aims to help manage biodiversity risk, we seek to avoid, minimize, restore and/or offset impacts to biodiversity from our operations.
+Guided by a mitigation hierarchy, a tool that helps manage biodiversity risk, we seek to avoid, minimize, restore and/or offset impacts to biodiversity from our operations.
+We do this by:

-- Our land use and management planning processes work to identify where disturbances can be avoided throughout our projects.
+- using land use and management planning processes to identify where disturbances can be avoided throughout our projects

-- Disturbances are minimized to the extent possible while considering multiple factors, including safety, operation and the environment.
+- minimizing disturbances to the extent possible while considering multiple factors, including safety, operations and the environment

-We reduce the impact of our operations and promote accelerated reclamation through scientific research and best practices.
-In collaboration with our industry peers, stakeholders and regulatory agencies, we work with organizations such as the Alberta Biodiversity Monitoring Institute, the Canada-Alberta Oil Sands Monitoring Program and Canada’s Oil Sands Innovation Alliance to:
+We use scientific research and best management practices to reduce the impact of our operations and progress reclamation.
+In collaboration with our industry peers, stakeholders and regulatory agencies, we work with organizations such as the Alberta Biodiversity Monitoring Institute (ABMI), the Canada-Alberta Oil Sands Monitoring Program and Canada’s Oil Sands Innovation Alliance (COSIA) to:

 - mitigate and monitor the impacts of our operations